 The Project Grant Award is one of three Faculty Development Programs available to support faculty at NKU.
 Funds provided by a Project Grant Award can be used in conjunction with Sabbatical Leaves and/or Summer Fellowships, or they can be used to fund other faculty-led projects that cannot be covered using funds from department budgets.
 According to section 11.3.3 of the Faculty Handbook, Project Grant funds are to be spent between July 1 and June 30 of the following year.
 This timing creates two issues.
 First, there is a mismatch with the timing of the Summer Fellowship Award, which begins earlier: on the first Monday after spring commencement (Faculty Handbook section 11.2.6).
-Second, the Project Grant Award is to pay students for their participation.
+Second, the Project Grant timing makes it awkward to involve students in projects.
+One popular use of the Project Grant Award is to pay students for their participation.
 In order to engage students as deeply as possible, it is desirable to involve them during the summer months; however, it is difficult for students to commit to a project if funding does not become available until July 1.